 When applying a sealant to natural stone floors like slate, you need to keep in mind that the sealant will make the stone more waterproof, but it will need refinishing every so often, especially in high-traffic areas.

 It is not advisable to use vinegar.
 With the high acidic level of vinegar, slate floors have a chemical reaction and become brittle, forming an undesired, pitted look.

 Vinegar creates a glossy shine on other flooring types, but with slate, it tends to blemish the surface, whether the slate is treated or not.
 The sealed slate may turn white if the vinegar reacts with the sealant coating.
 Vinegar may also cause the sealant to separate from the slate, making vinegar an unwise choice for cleaning slate floors.

-Why Is My Slate Turning White?
+Why Does Slate Turn White?

 Removing the sealant is a tricky process, but it is necessary to refurbish the slate floor and restore the stone’s natural tones before retreatment.

 A steam cleaning mop is a great way to clean and revitalize a tired slate floor.
 Steam gets into all the little cracks, grouting grooves, and surface irregularities characteristic of a slate surface.

 Cleaning your slate floor may seem like a massive chore, but it really isn’t.
 With some easy preparation, you can clean like a pro, leaving your slate tiles sparkly and brilliantly-hued.